 If you’re using acrylics, you might want to put in a palette liner—glass or acrylic, or other plastics will work.
 Any glass shop can cut a piece to fit, and you can tack it in place with some silicone, applied from above.
 Like caulking a bathtub.
 That said, I sometimes use acrylics and if the palette is well conditioned and seasoned from using oils it’s worked fine for me without a palette liner.
 With acrylics, you just have to be a bit more attentive about getting that thin mixed paint off before it dries completely and starts making your mixing surface all lumpy.

 Yes, if you are used to using glass and like that surface, there's room to add a piece.
-A window/glass place can cut one, a frame shop probably could as well, just have them cut it to fit (you can remove the little wood cover plate at the back of the Lite boxes, it just covers the tripod mount.
-One small screw holds it there).
+A window/glass place can cut one, a frame shop probably could as well, just have them cut it to fit.
 Put the glass in and hold it in place with a little silicone caulk (you can get a small tube like a toothpaste tube at the hardware store).
 Apply it from above like caulking a bathtub, just a bead around the corners should be fine or go all the way around if you want.
 That way it could be cut and the glass removed if needed in the future.
 This sizes are listed below.
 You'll want the glass cut slightly under that just to ensure it fits in easily, 1/16" should be plenty.

 I’m primarily an oil painter and designed the boxes around that medium.
 I’ve used acrylics as well, once the palette is seasoned and saturated with linseed and pigment it’s pretty tolerant of water media, but if going straight to acrylics some sort of palette liner would be a good idea.
+As of July 2021, the palettes are coated with polyurethane, so they will be more resistant to water based media than before, but still might benefit from a liner.
 Lexan or plexiglass, or glass—any window or frame shop would cut you a piece to fit, and the most common method is to tack it in place with a little silicone caulk applied from above, just a little bead around the edge, so that it could be cut if needed and the liner removed.

 Belly River = 7 3/4" x 6 1/8"